JustCh3cco-19/JBlackJack/README.md

 # JBlackJack

 BlackJack game made in Java for "Metodologie di Programmazione" exam at Università degli Studi di Roma "La Sapienza".
+Run the JBlackJack class for playing the game.

 # UML